🍲 Sambhar – My Forever Obsession

 • Heat coconut oil, splutter mustard seeds, red chilies, and curry leaves.

-• Pour over the sambar and mix gently.
+• Pour over the sambhar and mix gently.

 🍛 Serving

-Serve steaming sambar with idli, dosa, or plain rice.
+Serve steaming sambhar with idli, dosa, or plain rice.
 For me, it’s not just food—it’s comfort, nostalgia, and love served in a bowl.

 Leave a Comment